Logo

 A Complete Look at Prozac’s Uses and Side Effects

 The medicines listed on this website are only there to give you knowledge.
 Just because they are on the list doesn’t mean that anyone will be given them; in the end, treatment decisions are up to the healthcare workers.
 The medicines on this list are not all of them.
 Doctors may recommend other drugs, even ones that don’t contain stimulants, depending on the patient’s specific health needs and circumstances.
+Read more

 What does Prozac do?

 Prozac is an antidepressant that you can only get with a prescription.
 It is a selective serotonin reuptake inhibitor (SSRI).
-It was first created to help people with depression, but now it’s often suggested to help with a number of other conditions as well.
+It was first created to help people with depression, but now it’s often suggested to help with several other conditions as well.
 It helps get rid of the signs of anxiety and obsessive-compulsive disorder by changing neurotransmitters, which are chemicals that brain cells use to talk to each other.

 There is also Fluoxetine HCL, which is a common form of Prozac.
 It comes in the form of pills, a delayed-release tablet, a capsule, and a solution.